Probation Violations

 Failed Drug or Alcohol Tests

-These cases often involve addiction issues, prescription medication disputes, testing irregularities, or disagreements regarding the interpretation of results.
+These cases may involve addiction issues, prescription medication disputes, testing irregularities, or disagreements regarding the interpretation of results.
+Depending on the situation, the court may impose stricter supervision, mandatory treatment, or jail sanctions.

 New Criminal Charges